rkaunismaa/NLP4HTML/README.md

 5:05pm Nice!
 I figured out how to access Match.com in Brave with Selenium!
 Now I can really start to test scraping stuff with Selenium!

 7:00pm hmm https://hub.docker.com/u/selenium ... https://github.com/SeleniumHQ/docker-selenium ... gonna see what I should download ...

+## Saturday, July 29, 2023

+Continuing to drill through match with Selenium ...